-A/E or Facilities Planning Office distributes Bidding documents, including addenda.
-Projects may be bid via a selected list of pre-qualified bidders, which is developed GMU.
+A/E or Facilities Project Management & Design Office distributes Bidding documents, including addenda.
+Projects may be bid via a selected list of pre-qualified bidders in case of Design-Build or CM contracts, which is developed GMU.
 The list may not be published until it has complete approval.